-Keep in mind: if your tree has been forced into a net, the branches are bunched up.
+Keep in mind: if you forced your tree into a net, the branches will be bunched up.
 You will have to wait a few days for the branches to settle.
 If you decorate the tree while it’s still bunched up, your decorations will slip, sag, and fall to the ground.

 Back to horse-racing.
 In the world of domesticated animals and plants, genetics is king.
 You want to settle on a variety of pine tree that can stand up well to being cut at the trunk, brought home, and displayed.

 Christmas Tree Varieties